Chanty

 Drawbacks of downward communication

-Communicating downward can have negative consequences for those who work hard but need recognition or acknowledgement from upper management.
+Communicating downward can have negative consequences for those who work hard but need recognition or acknowledgment from upper management.
 In these cases, top-down communication becomes a form of control used by the managers to keep their reports in check.
 Here are some drawbacks to this kind of communication.

 It breeds misunderstanding